nvimdev/dashboard-nvim/README.md

 - `Dashboard` open dashboard
 - `DbProjectDelete count` delete project in cache works for hyper theme. count is number
+- `DashboardUpdateFooter` updates the content of the Footer

 ### Highlight